 - A director may resign by himself merely by giving notice to the company about his resignation.

-- The company need to inform the Registrar of Companies (ROC) or equivalent authority within the prescribed period.
+- The company must inform the Registrar of Companies (ROC) or the equivalent authority within the prescribed period.

 Removal